SimoneAstarita/queer_NLP_bib/README.md

 Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?
 V. Gautam, E. Bingert, D. Zhu, A. Lauscher, D. Klakow.
 Transactions of ACL, 2024 (to appear).

+## LLMs
+Nozza, Debora, et al. "Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."
+LTEDI 2022 (2022): 26.

+Anaelia Ovalle, Palash Goyal, Jwala Dhamala, Zachary Jaggers, Kai-Wei Chang, Aram Galstyan, Richard Zemel, and Rahul Gupta.
+2023.
+“I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.
+In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).
+Association for Computing Machinery, New York, NY, USA, 1246–1266. https://doi.org/10.1145/3593013.3594078

+Felkner, Virginia, et al. "WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models."
+Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2023.

+Hossain, Tamanna, Sunipa Dev, and Sameer Singh.
+"MISGENDERED: Limits of Large Language Models in Understanding Pronouns."
+Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2023.

+​​Dhingra, Harnoor, et al. "Queer People are People First: Deconstructing Sexual Identity Stereotypes in Large Language Models." arXiv e-prints (2023): arXiv-2307.

+Ovalle, Anaelia, et al. "The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models." arXiv preprint arXiv:2411.03700 (2024).

+Selma Bergstrand and Björn Gambäck.
+2024.
+Detecting and Mitigating LGBTQIA+ Bias in Large Norwegian Language Models.
+In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 351–364, Bangkok, Thailand.
+Association for Computational Linguistics.

+Shir Lissak, Nitay Calderon, Geva Shenkman, Yaakov Ophir, Eyal Fruchter, Anat Brunstein Klomek, and Roi Reichart.
+2024.
+The Colorful Future of LLMs: Evaluating and Improving LLMs as Emotional Supporters for Queer Youth.
+In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), pages 2040–2079, Mexico City, Mexico.
+Association for Computational Linguistics.
+Marion Bartl and Susan Leavy.
+2024.
+From ‘Showgirls’ to ‘Performers’: Fine-tuning with Gender-inclusive Language for Bias Reduction in LLMs.
+In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 280–294, Bangkok, Thailand.
+Association for Computational Linguistics.

+Xie, Sean, Saeed Hassanpour, and Soroush Vosoughi.
+"Addressing Healthcare-related Racial and LGBTQ+ Biases in Pretrained Language Models."
+Findings of the Association for Computational Linguistics: NAACL 2024.
+2024.

+Knupleš, Urban, Agnieszka Falenska, and Filip Miletić.
+"Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing."
+Findings of the Association for Computational Linguistics: EMNLP 2024.
+2024.

+Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
+"We don’t talk about that: case studies on intersectional analysis of social bias in large language models."
+Workshop on Gender Bias in Natural Language Processing (GeBNLP), Bangkok, Thailand, 16th August, 2024..
+Association for Computational Linguistics, 2024.

+Sheng, Emily, et al. "The Woman Worked as a Babysitter: On Biases in Language Generation."

 ## Media Analysis using NLP

 Hicks, Amanda, et al. <a href="https://aclanthology.org/2016.gwc-1.19.pdf">"<u>An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey."</u></a> Proceedings of the 8th global wordnet conference (gwc).
 2016.